How to externally sign a PDF document using Flutter?

 PdfExternalSigner(), [await _readData('certificate.cer')]);

-//add the signature field to the document
+// Add the signature field to the document.

 loadedDocument.form.fields.add(signatureField);

-//Save the document.
+// Save the document.

 List<int> bytes = await loadedDocument.save();

-// Dispose the document.
+// Dispose of the document.

 loadedDocument.dispose();

-//Save the file and launch/download.
+// Save the file and launch/download.

 SaveFile.saveAndLaunchFile(bytes, 'output.pdf');